gnAsteroid/gnAsteroid/README.md

 </style>
 <img id=really title="Damn, Han Solo!" src=svg/colored-outlined/darth-vader.svg hspace=10 width=100 align=left />

-You may fork and modify the style in `default-style/`.
-Then launch something like `gnAsteroid.exe -style-dir=/path/to/your/style -asteroid-dir=example`
+You may fork and modify the theme in `default-theme/`.
+Then launch something like `gnAsteroid.exe -theme-dir=/path/to/your/theme -asteroid-dir=example`

 Asteroids css are not standardized yet.
 Don't hesitate to just fork and experiment for now (and contribute).
-When no style is specified, a default style, embedded within the executable, is used.
+When no theme is specified, content will be rendered on an essentially blank page.

 ## Publishing